kenzo251/spell_parser/README.md

 |2|return|
 |3|continue|

-currently numbers, will make this words later; return takes a value to return to the caller
+currently numbers, will make this words later
+[^1]: return takes a value to return to the caller

 ## loops
 loops can be defined with `loop_`